sparkflows/sparkflows-docs/docs/operations/clean-up-db.rst

 Login to ``Sparkflows`` application -> ``Administration`` -> ``Configuration`` -> ``app.db.cleanup.enabled=true``

-Below are the properties are used to configure the database cleanup automation job
+Below properties are used to configure the database cleanup automation job

    ::

       app.max.execution.storeInDb = 15000  => workflow executions to be stored in database